Azure/open-service-broker-azure/README.md

 #### Provisioning

-With the Kubernetes Service Catalog software and the Open Service Broker for Azure both installed on your Kubernetes cluster, try creating a `ServiceInstance` resource to see service provisioning in action.
+With the Kubernetes Service Catalog software and Open Service Broker for Azure both installed on your Kubernetes cluster, try creating a `ServiceInstance` resource to see service provisioning in action.